GeirOwe/cloudfoundry-python-flask-sample/README.md

 cf login
 ```

-3. Push your application to CF
+3. Push your application to CF from directory of your application on local PC
 ```
 cf push <your application name>
 ```